neu-cs4530-fall2024/Week5-CodeReviewActivity/Instructions.md

 ## Submission

 Make sure you publish your review, and _only when we tell you to_.
-That is your submission.
-There is no Gradescope component.
+After submitting your review, please take a screenshot of your comments and upload it to Gradescope.